top of page

 PHOTOS By BRUCE KELLER

-Asia Bucket list trip on the road in Southeast Asia and now a week in Japan, we've been surrounded by happy, gracious people.
+Our Asia bucket list trip is taking us on the road in Southeast Asia, and into Japan for a week.
+Everywhere, we've been surrounded by happy, gracious people.

 We've been offered tea, directions, dried insect snacks and a pair of month-old puppies.
 (The latter was tempting because we miss our Yorkies.)